learn-co-curriculum/phase-0-html-tables-lab/README.md

 </tr>
 ```

-As long as each bit of data in a `<td>` is in the same position as the corresponding `<th>`, it will show up in that column.
+As long as each bit of data in a `<td>` is in the same position as the
+corresponding `<th>`, it will show up in that column.

-Go ahead and fill 4 rows in with data before moving on.
-If you're working from your own repository, push up your work to your remote repo before continuing:
+Go ahead and fill 4 rows in with data before moving on, then check out the
+results on your live page using `httpserver`.
+If you're working from
+your own repository, push up your work to your remote repo before continuing:

 ```
 git add .
-git commit -m 'started real-estate-listings.html' git push
+git commit -m 'add listing table to real-estate-listings.html' git push
 ```